 - Renew your plate after its expiration date.

-- A vehicle delete from the renewal is added back into service later in the year.
+- A vehicle deleted from the renewal is added back into service later in the year.

 - A temporary authorization that has expired on a vehicle added to a fleet or a plate transfer.

 The SCDMV will issue letters authorizing temporary vehicle registration, pending issuance of IRP credentials.
 These Temporary Evidence of Apportioned Registrations (TEAR) may be obtained from the department upon receipt of a completed application for title and registration of a newly purchased vehicle being transferred from another state.
 TEAR will not be issued on vehicles renewed under IRP.
 This TEAR can only be obtained by contacting MCS and is valid for 45 days or until the expiration of the license year.
 An original TEAR must be carried in each vehicle listed on the TEAR.
 When requesting a TEAR, you must submit all of the following documents and fees: